HeadHunter28/HeadHunter28/README.md

 ### 🧗‍♂️ What am I currently up to 🛠?
 ---
 - Finished revising the fundamental concepts of deep learning.

 - Learning fine-tuning of LLMs, for my next project.

+- Wrote an [article](https://github.com/HeadHunter28/all_articles/blob/e179662bee6e77849faba7a00ef8213c8d852f5c/Deep%20Learning/Building%20CNN%20with%20TensorFlow%20and%20Python.pdf) on building CNNs and transfer learning models for image classification tasks.
 ---
 ### ⭐ Notable Projects* :
 ---